sid-1998/booknotes/system-design/system-design-interview/Tinder-HLD/design-tinder.md

 ### Better approach
 - Use websSockets as they are faster
 - Instead of having a sessions service and session DB fetch/store info of which user is connected to which websocket server(CHAT servers will be websocket servers).
 We will use redis pub/sub
 - UserA connects with ServerA.
-Same for User B. Each user will have a channel created for them in redis which other servers can subscribe to.
-In this case serverA subscribe to userA channel.
-This user->channel mapping is stored in redis
+Same for User B. Each server will have a channel created for it in redis and we also maintain a user->serverID mapping to know which user is connected to which server so tha we cna push mesage to that server channel.
-- Now when userA sends message to user B, webserverA will fetch the channel id of userB and publish message to it.
+- Now when userA sends message to user B, webserverA will fetch the server id of userB and publish message to that servers channel.
-- ServerB which is subscribed to channel of userB. gets the message and sends it to userB via the websocket connection.
+- ServerB which is subscribed to its channel. gets the message and sends it to userB via the websocket connection.
 - Note that redis pub/sub dont store messages so it wont be persisted.
 Meaning if user is not connected the message will be lost
 - If we need to persist messages and deliver when user gets back online.
 We will use a messaging queue.
 Publish messsage in queue if not able to send.
 UserB can poll the queue for any new messages when it is back